facebook/create-react-app/docusaurus/docs/measuring-performance.md

 ```

 This function is fired when the final values for any of the metrics have finished calculating on the
 page.
-You can use it to log any of the results to the console or send to a particular endpoint.
+You can use it to log any of the results to the console or send them to a particular endpoint.

 ## Web Vitals